-Integral, which the Company acquired on July 27, 2011, was previously the subject of a SEC investigation.
+Integral Indemnification Obligation.
+Integral, which was acquired on July 27, 2011, was previously the subject of a SEC investigation.
 On July 30, 2009, the SEC and Integral each announced that an administrative settlement had been reached concluding the SEC's investigation.

-In conjunction with its announcement of the administrative settlement, the SEC disclosed that it was instituting separate civil actions against three former officers of Integral, Steven R. Chamberlain (now deceased), Elaine M. Brown and Gary A. Prince in a case captioned United States Securities and Exchange Commission v.
+In conjunction with its announcement of the administrative settlement, the SEC disclosed that it was instituting separate civil actions against three former officers of Integral, Steven R. Chamberlain (now deceased), Elaine M. Brown and Gary A. Prince in a case filed July 30, 2009 captioned United States Securities and Exchange Commission v.
 Steven R. Chamberlain, Elaine M. Brown, and Gary A. Prince, Case No. 09-CV-01423, pending in the United States District Court for the District of Columbia.
-The SEC seeks permanent injunctions against each defendant, as well as court orders imposing officer and director bars and civil penalties.
-Integral has indemnification obligations to these individuals, as well as other former directors and officers of Integral who may incur indemnifiable costs in connection with these actions, pursuant to the terms of separate indemnification agreements entered into with each of them effective as of December 4, 2002.
-As a result of the acquisition of Integral, the Company assumed these indemnification obligations.
-The indemnification agreements each provide, subject to certain terms and conditions, that the Company indemnify the individual to the fullest extent permissible by Maryland law against judgments, penalties, fines, settlements and reasonable expenses actually incurred in the event that the individual is made a party to a legal proceeding by reason of his or her present or prior service as an officer or employee of Integral, and shall also advance reasonable litigation expenses actually incurred subject to, among other conditions, receipt of a written undertaking to repay any costs or expenses advanced if it shall ultimately be determined that the individual has not met the standard of conduct required for indemnification under Maryland law.
+The SEC's complaint alleges that from 1999 through August 2006, Chamberlain, Brown and Prince made materially false and misleading statements and omitted material information in various filings with the SEC by failing to disclose the role of Prince, who had been convicted of engaging in securities fraud while at another company, at Integral and his legal background in its filings.
+The SEC sought permanent injunctions against each defendant, as well as court orders imposing officer and director bars and civil penalties.
+Integral has indemnification obligations to these individuals, as well as to other former directors and officers of Integral who may incur indemnifiable costs in connection with these actions, pursuant to the terms of separate indemnification agreements entered into with each of them effective as of December 4, 2002.
+As a result of the acquisition of Integral, the Company has assumed these indemnification obligations.
+The indemnification agreements each provide, subject to certain terms and conditions, that the Company shall indemnify the individual to the fullest extent permissible by Maryland law against judgments, penalties, fines, settlements and reasonable expenses actually incurred in the event that the individual is made a party to a legal proceeding by reason of his or her present or prior service as an officer or employee of Integral, and shall also advance reasonable litigation expenses actually incurred subject to, among other conditions, receipt of a written undertaking to repay any costs or expenses advanced if it shall ultimately be determined that the individual has not met the standard of conduct required for indemnification under Maryland law.
 Certain costs and expenses were previously covered under Integral's applicable directors and officers liability insurance policy.
-The policy limits were exhausted in December 2011, and the Company is advancing payment of indemnifiable costs pursuant to the i
+The policy limits were exhausted in December 2011, and the Company is advancing payment of indemnifiable costs pursuant to the indemnification agreements.
+On November 26, 2012, the SEC announced that it had finalized a settlement with Elaine M. Brown, resulting in a final judgment that resolved the SEC's matter against Brown.
+The SEC's case against Gary A. Prince proceeded to a bench trial in December 2012, which trial concluded in January 2013.
+As of this filing, the court has not issued a decision in the SEC's matter against Prince.
+Either party may appeal the court's decision, which would require the Company to continue to advance payment of indemnifiable costs.